 "I need to become a consistent shooter," Frasor said in March.
 "I want my teammates to know that I am automatic when I take a shot."

 There was much conviction in his voice when I spoke with him a full six weeks ago, but little did I know that he would carry through with his mission so marvelously and so rapidly.
 One month later, Frasor flew to Houston with his Illinois Wolves teammates for their one national AAU event of the spring evaluation period.
-With a national cadre of coaches watching in the stands, the Chicagoland kid "blew up" - in recruiting speak.
+With a national cadre of coaches watching in the stands, Frasor "blew up" - in recruiting speak.
 That is to say that he put on such an alarmingly fantastic performance that his recruitment experienced a singular jump in intensity and breadth of national proportions.

 Fans who see the above photo of Frasor from last fall see a skinny kid and wonder how well his body is taking to that weight room activity.
 While he has not exploded into a 210-pound body yet, he does have some anecdotal evidence of improvements in his strength and explosiveness.

 "I used to one-foot dunk but now I can push off two feet," he illustrates.

 These collective improvements, plus the sensational showings at the Kingwood in late April, have lifted Frasor to the No. 5 national ranking at the point guard position by TheInsiders.
 As was expected, a rush of attention from college coaches came as soon the tournament wrapped up April 25.
 There were still five days left in the month, allowing coaches one last week to come visit him at his high school.
 A mad rush of phone calls came as schools made their plea to enter the recruitment of this red-hot floor general, but several were turned away.